wwalterr/e-learning/README.md

 ```

 Open the [localhost:3000](http://localhost:3000) URL in the browser.

+> If you register a user and not inform the password, the application will try to send a e-mail, for this the e-mail configuration needs to be set in the environment configurations file *nodemon.json*

 </details>

 #### Collections

-To manage the collections its necessary to install the Insomnia request manager.
+To manage the collections its necessary to install some REST client, at this project we use Insomnia.

 <details>
 <summary>Snap</summary>